 A rhino named Sudan was Najin’s father and Fatu’s grandfather.
 He was the last male northern white rhino on earth.
-Before his passion in 2018, he was guarded 24/7 by the keepers.
+Before his passing in 2018, he was guarded 24/7 by the keepers.
 It was a CNN news story of his plight that first ignited my journey to create Render Loyalty.

 20% of sales of these prints are directly donated to Ol Pejeta and their protection of Najin and Fatu.

 What happened on a spring day in 2016 led me to the charitable partners I work with now.
 These organizations have allowed me to integrate giving into my creative business because of their outstanding work and the partnerships we’ve created.

 Inside my signature course for photographers, The Abundance Plan, I support my students in finding creative ways to integrate the issues and causes they care about into their business models.

 If you’re interested in learning more about how to do that yourself, join the Waitlist for The Abundance Plan here.

 In addition to partnering with the world’s leading conservation organizations, I also love to give back to animals in my local community.
 Click below to read about my experience with fostering!